Human Research Ethics Committee’s

 - Committee F – Professor Annette Braunack-Mayer, Head, School of Health and Society, University of Wollongong.

-- Committee G – Professor Ben Canny, Head of Medicine at University of Tasmania, responsible for the Divisions of Medicine, Pharmacy, Psychology and Paramedicine.
+- Committee G – Professor Ben Canny, Professor of Medicine at the University of Tasmania.

 - Committee H – Associate Professor Mark Slee, Senior Consultant Neurologist and clinical academic at Flinders Medical Centre and Flinders University.

 For further information on the following please see our HREC Information document.
 This document contains information on the following: